sourcegraph/handbook/content/departments/tech-ops/tools/endpoint-antivirus.md

 **Removing Jamf Pro and Jamf Protect from a personal computer**

-In order to remove Jamf Pro and Jamf Protect from your personal device, please reach out to the Tech Ops team in the #it-tech-ops Slack channel.
+In order to remove Jamf Pro and Jamf Protect from your personal device, please reach out to the Tech Ops team in the #ask-it-tech-ops Slack channel.

 Jamf Pro and Jamf Protect should never be removed from a Sourcegraph computer.
 If there is a circumstance where this needs would to occur please let #ask-it-tech-ops know so that they are aware it is the owner who is performing the removal and for what reasons.